Predictive Analytics World for Healthcare Las Vegas 2019

 Rossiter is formerly the Secretary of Health and Human Resources for the Commonwealth of Virginia, formerly professor the Virginia Commonwealth University, and formerly deputy for policy to the Administrator of the Centers for Medicare & Medicaid Services (CMS).

 He has served on the Board of Regents of the National Library of Medicine, National Institutes of Health; the Board of Directors of AcademyHealth; and was the Chair of the Coalition for Health Services Research, the lobbying arm of AcademyHealth, as the Affordable Care Act passed through Congress.

-Louis F Rossiter Ph.D is speaker of the following session:
+Louis F Rossiter Ph.D is speaking in the following session:

 Senior Data Scientist

 Mohammad is currently a Senior Data & Applied Scientist at Microsoft, and Instructor at Stanford University.
 He is a former Data Scientist at Apple and previously worked for Samsung, Bosch, General Electric and UCLA Research Labs.
 He received a PhD in Computer Science from the University of California, Riverside and B.Sc. from University of Tehran.
 Mohammad is the author of the book, ‘Applications of Mining Massive Time Series Data'.
 He has also been a keynote speaker at more than 40 Data Summits/Conferences around the globe.

 Mohammad Shokoohi-Yekta is speaking in the following session: